gurelbs/TFTP/readme.md

 - Basic TFTP-like protocol with simplified operations
 - File data is encrypted using AES-128
 - MD5 hash is used for integrity verification

+## Security Considerations

+- This implementation uses static encryption mechanisms for demonstration
+- For production use, consider implementing stronger authentication and key exchange
+- MD5 is used for simplicity but has known vulnerabilities